electricui/electricui-embedded/README.md

 This allows the custom typed developer messages to be passed around as normal, and the library/UI will check the type reference and handle it accordingly.

-Due to this implementation and 5 header bits for type are allocated, the maximum number of custom types is 20.

 ## messageID

 This is the identifier used for the message.
-Typically 3 bytes are allocated for the use of this identifier.
+Currently 3 bytes are allocated for the use of this identifier, but the protocol supports up to 16.

-While the protocol is binary in design, the developer will see these as a 1 to 3 char string which can be used as a human readable define.
+While the protocol is binary in design, the developer will see these as a 1 to 16 char string which can be used as a human readable define.

-`btn` or `sw` for example.
+`btn` or `switch_left` for example.

 This is allowed to be any char/byte array with length ranging from 1 to the defined max message ID length in electricui.h.
 The library relies on null-terminated strings if the length is less than max.

 For this reason, null-termination characters are illegal in the actual messageID.
-Additionally, due to the use of the STX delimiter after the messageID, STX value usage is not recommended, but will be supported for single byte messageID's.
-Using STX on the 2nd to nth bytes will result in lost messageID data.

 As the header provides a internal/developer bit, we don't need to worry about collisions with userspace message IDs.

 ## Payload Length

-A single byte allocated for payload length.
+10-bits are allocated for payload length to provide payloads up to 1kB in size.

-As long running messages aren't best practice anyway, restricting this to a single unsigned int allows payloads of 255 bytes in length.
+As long running messages aren't best practice, restricting this to the size of the inbound message buffer size is recommended.

-Any messages longer than 255 bytes should ~~be handled through a custom type or like an array~~.
+Any messages longer than the limit should be handled somewhat automatically by the offset functionality for large data-structures.

 ## Address Offsets